-MVEC’s Influenza vaccine FAQ reference page provides answers to commonly asked questions on the use of the Influenza vaccine for all age groups in 2019.
-It can be used in conjunction with existing resources on Influenza.
+MVEC’s Influenza vaccine FAQ reference page provides answers to commonly asked questions on the use of the Influenza vaccine for all age groups in 2020.
+It can be used in conjunction with existing resources on influenza.

 General influenza vaccine questions

 1. When is the ideal time to be immunised against the flu?

 Annual vaccination before the onset of influenza season is recommended.
 The peak period of circulating influenza disease is typically June to September, however out of season cases do occur.
 Optimal protection against influenza occurs within the first 3-4 months following vaccination.
 It is never too late in the season to vaccinate.

 2. Should we have a dose of vaccine early in the season and a second dose later in the season?